Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 What Cava is

 Cava is Spain’s best known and most produced traditional method sparkling wine.
-That means it is made with a second fermentation in bottle 1, the same method used in Champagne and Franciacorta.
-It is not just “Spanish bubbly” in a vague sense; it is a regulated wine category with its own rules, producers, grape mix, and ageing system.
+Traditional method meaning that it is made with a second fermentation in bottle 1, the same method used in Champagne and Franciacorta.
+Cava is a regulated wine category with its own rules, producers, grape mix, and ageing system.

 The most important Cava label terms